luukverberkt/ASD-DT/README.md

 # ASD-DT
-Development for the Advanced Software Development coarse
+Development for the Advanced Software Development course.